-The French Commission des Opérations de Bourse (COB) regulates CIS involvement in corporate governance.
-CIS operators must be in a position to freely exercise the rights attached to the shares held by CIS.
+These regulations generally emphasize the importance of CIS participation in corporate governance and that voting rights and other shareholder rights must be exercised in the best interests of the CIS.
+For example, the German CIS legislation requires investment managers to act exclusively in the best interests of investors and specifically notes the exercise of voting rights in this context.
+The Commission des Opérations de Bourse (COB) mandates that CIS operators must be in a position to freely exercise the rights attached to the shares held by CIS.
 These rights include the right to attend shareholder meetings, to exercise voting rights, to participate on shareholder rights defence associations and to start legal proceedings.
-These rights must be exercised in the sole
+These rights must be exercised in the sole interest of CIS investors.